duncan-iaria/micro-wallet/README.md

 ## About the Repo

-This challenge is intended to take between one and two hours.
 This is Bakkt's React Native technical challenge.
 It's a very simple, bootstrapped Expo app and lightweight back-end.
 This app is meant to approximate what the real Bakkt app is like (in tech stack, code, and functionality), but it's boiled down to only the essentials.

 It uses: